loopstock-io/challenges/devop-engineers/README.md

 Please take a minute and get familiar with Google Cloud Services, if you are not already.

 * Would you deploy your application to App Engine, Container Engine or Compute Engine?
-What are the benifits and caveats of your solution?
+What are the benefits and caveats of your solution?
 * How do you orchestrate your app within this environment?
 * What tools would you use for automated testing and continuous integration?
 * What are things to consider for development of the app?